EvoGround: Self-Evolving Video Agents for Video Temporal Grounding

 Overview of EvoGround.

 EvoGround consists of two agents: a proposer and a solver.
 The proposer identifies candidate temporal events from raw videos and generates corresponding query–moment pairs, while the solver learns to ground temporal moments using the generated data.
-Both agents are initialized from the same backbone and evolve solely through a self-reinforcing loop without any labeled data.
+Both agents are initialized from the same backbone and evolve through a self-reinforcing loop without any manual labels.

 The solver is trained on proposer-generated query–moment pairs using a format reward and an accuracy reward (tIoU).
 EvoGround adopts GDPO as its RL optimizer and a curriculum design that progressively increases the solvability threshold across iterations, shifting focus from coarse matches toward more precise temporal alignments.